hocine-dev/hocine-dev/README.md

 # 💫 About Me:
-🔭Hello,My Name Is Hocine Dev, I Am A Full Stack Web Developer With Over 6 Years Of Experience In Web Development<br>
+🔭Hello,My Name Is Hocine Dev, I Am A Full Stack Web Developer With Over 7 Years Of Experience In Web Development<br>
-🔭 I'm currently working as a freelancer <br>👯 I'm looking for a job on IT company<br>🤝I'm looking for help with creating websites <br>🌱I'm currently learning NodeJS<br>💬 Ask me about web development <br>⚡Some times I'm coding 14 hours a day !<br>
+🔭 I'm currently working as a freelancer <br>👯 I'm looking for a job on IT company<br>🤝I can help with creating awesome websites and web apps <br>💬 Ask me about web development <br>⚡Some times I'm coding 14 hours a day !<br>

 ## 🌐 Socials: